jensmeindertsma/jensmeindertsma/README.md

 ## Hi there 👋

-Welcome to my place on GitHub.
-Make sure to visit my website as well
+Welcome to my place on GitHub!

 - 🧑🏻‍💻 I recently completed a cybersecurity course (December 2024)
 - ✅ `Linux+`-certified by CompTIA